General FAQ (Frequently Asked Questions)

 A. Yes.
 Unmanned Aircraft Systems in Emergency Mangement is offered in the Spring (online) and Summer (classroom) semesters.
-Application of UAS (the second course) is offered in Summer and Fall semesters, both as Weekend Intensive courses.
+Application of UAS (the second course) is offered during Fall semester.
 Policy and Implementation of UAS is offered in the Spring semester in the classroom.

 Q. How much do the UAS courses cost?

 A. Each of our courses (UAS and otherwise) are three (3) credit hour classes.
 Current undergraduate rates run about $215 per credit hour for classes taught in the classroom and $330 per credit hour for online courses.
 These rates are set by the University and there are many, many variables (in-state, out of state, specail student status, fees, etc.) These numbers are estimates only.

 Q. In the first UAS course (UAS in Emergency Management), do we get to fly anything?

 A. Short answer: no. The first course focuses on the application of UAS in real world situations.
 In "UAS in EM", we will look at regulations and safety, mission development, data collection and data processing.

 Q. Do any of the UAS courses offer flight time?